 A fresh start

-The prevention focus of traditional DLP forces a productivity trade-off that isn’t right for all companies — and isn’t successfully stopping data breaches.
-That’s why it’s time for organizations to rethink the very concept of DLP and shift their focus from data loss prevention to data risk detection and response.
+A prevention-based security focus forces a productivity trade-off that isn’t right for all companies — and isn’t successfully stopping data breaches.
+That’s why it’s time for organizations to rethink the very concept and shift their focus from prevention to data risk detection and response.
 Data Risk Detection & Response enables security, IT and legal teams to more quickly (and together) to easily protect their organization’s data while fostering and maintaining the open and collaborative culture their employees need to get their work done.

 Rather than enforcing strict prevention policies that block the day-to-day work of employees, an approach focused on fast, simple and accurate detection and response clears the way for innovation and collaboration by providing real-time visibility to when data is put at risk.